Mohdsadique321/ResumeBuilder/README.md

 * My Resume - From where you can see your resume before downloading
 * About us

-Contributing:
+Contributing:<br/>
-If you would like to contribute to this project, please follow these steps:
+If you would like to contribute to this project, please follow these steps:<br/>

-1.Fork the repository.
+1.Fork the repository.<br/>
-2.Create a new branch for your feature or bug fix: git checkout -b feature-name
+2.Create a new branch for your feature or bug fix:<br/>
+git checkout -b feature-name<br/>
-3.Commit your changes and push to your fork: git commit -m "Add feature or fix" git push origin feature-name
+3.Commit your changes and push to your fork:<br/>
+git commit -m "Add feature or fix"<br/>
+git push origin feature-name<br/>
-4.Create a pull request on the original repository.
+4.Create a pull request on the original repository.<br/>

-Contact
+Contact<br/>
-If you have any questions or need further assistance, please contact [gulamquadir500@gmail.com].
+If you have any questions or need further assistance, please contact [gulamquadir500@gmail.com].<br/>

 Enjoy working with this React project, and feel free to customize it to your specific needs!
-We welcome your contributions and hope it serves as a valuable resource for your web development endeavors.
+We welcome your contributions and hope it serves as a valuable resource for your web development endeavors.<br/>

 Project Structure:
 # Resume-Builder (AlmaBetter__Capstone__Project)